COBASE: A new copula-based shuffling method for ensemble weather forecast postprocessing: Methods

 One widely adopted method for univariate correction is Ensemble Model Output Statistics (EMOS) \citep{Gneiting2005}.
 EMOS employs ensemble forecasts as covariates to adjust the parameters of a Gaussian distribution, aiming to correct errors in the mean as well as in the forecast uncertainty.
 In this paper, we follow the same approach as in \cite{Perrone2020} and define the regression model as:

-where $(\alpha_0, \beta_0)$ and $(\alpha_1,\beta_1)$ are the corresponding intercept and slope coefficients, and $m$ and $s$ are the mean and variance of the ensemble, respectively.
+where $(\alpha_0, \beta_0)$ and $(\alpha_1,\beta_1)$ are the corresponding intercept and slope coefficients, and $m$ and \ep{$s^2$} are the mean and variance of the ensemble, respectively.
 To ensure the scale parameter $\sigma$ stays positive, a quadratic link is utilized, which compels the regression coefficients $\beta_0$ and $\beta_1$ to be nonnegative \citep{Gneiting2005}.
-The regression coefficients are calculated by minimizing the Continuous Rank Probability Score (CRPS) through the analysis of a dataset composed of past observation and ensemble forecast pairs.
-Estimation is performed by rolling all observations using a training window of 30 days prior to the verification date, as originally proposed by \citet{Gneiting2005} and carried out in \cite{Perrone2020}.
-To quantify the skill of the corrected forecasts, we use scoring rules such as the Continuous Ranked Probability Score (CRPS) \citep{hersbach2000decomposition,Gneiting2005}, which is widely applied in the univariate setting.
-For an ensemble forecast with members $x_1, \ldots, x_M \in \mathbb{R}$ and predictive cumulative distribution $F_{ens}$, the CRPS is defined as follows:
+The regression coefficients are calculated by minimizing the Continuous Rank Probability Score (CRPS) through the analysis of a dataset composed of past observation and ensemble forecast pairs. \ep{In our case study, for both systems ALADIN-LAEF and ECMWF, estimation is performed by a rolling training window of ensemble forecasts and their corresponding observations of 30 days prior to the verification date}, as originally proposed by \citet{Gneiting2005}. \ep{Parameter estimation relies on numerical optimization of the Continuous Ranked Probability Score (CRPS) \citep{hersbach2000decomposition,Gneiting2005} using the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm \citep{Nocedal2006}.
+We use the empirical, data-driven formulation of the CRPS, rather than closed-form expressions, to ensure consistency with the estimation framework used in \cite{Perrone2020} and to retain flexibility across different distributional assumptions.
+To quantify the skill of the corrected forecasts, we use scoring rules such as the CRPS, which is widely applied in the univariate setting.} For an ensemble forecast with members $x_1, \ldots, x_M \in \mathbb{R}$\ep{, predictive cumulative distribution $F_{ens}$, and observation $y$,} the CRPS is defined as follows:

-While EMOS provides effective univariate corrections, it does not capture dependencies across multiple variables or locations, motivating the use of multivariate post-processing methods.
-In the following section, we review non-parametric empirical copula-based postprocessing approaches.
+While EMOS provides effective univariate corrections, it does not capture dependencies across multiple variables or locations, motivating the use of multivariate \ep{postprocessing} methods.
+In the following section, we review \ep{nonparametric} empirical copula-based postprocessing approaches.